-RECOMMENDATION RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Principle 3: Act ethically Principle 3: Act ethically and responsibly Recommendation 3.1 A listed entity should articulate and disclose its values.
-Partially The Company has adopted a statement of values (which forms part of the Company's Corporate Governance Pack) that is available on the Company's website.
+RECOMMENDATION RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Principle 3: Act ethically and responsibly Recommendation 3.1 A listed entity should articulate and disclose its values.
+Yes The Company has adopted a statement of values (which forms part of the Company's Corporate Governance Pack) that is available on the Company's website.
 The statement of values was adopted during the reporting period as part of the review of the corporate governance policies and procedures.
-Accordingly, the Company does not fully comply with this Recommendation as the statement of values was not in place for the entirety of the reporting period.
 Recommendation 3.2 A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is informed of any material breaches of that code.
 Yes (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees. (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Pack) is available on the Company's website.
 Recommendation 3.3 A listed entity should: (a) have and disclose a whistleblower policy; and (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
 Yes (a) The Company has adopted a whistleblower policy that is available on its website. (b) Breaches of the whistleblower policy are to be reported to the Company secretary who shall be responsible, subject to compliance with the terms of the whistleblower policy, for reporting the breach directly to the Board.
 Recommendation 3.4 A listed entity should: (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or committee of the board is informed of any material breaches of that policy.
-Partially (a) The Company has adopted an anti-bribery and corruption policy that forms part of the Corporate Governance Pack that is available on the website of the Company. (b) Breaches of the anti-bribery and corruption policy are to be reported to the Company secretary who shall be responsible for reporting the breach directly to the Board.
-The anti-bribery and corruption policy of the Company was adopted during the reporting period as part of the review of the corporate governance policies and procedures.
-Accordingly, the Company does not fully comply with this Recommendation as the anti-bribery and corruption policy was not in place for the entirety of reporting period.
-Principle 4: Safeguard the integrity of Corporate Reports Recommendation 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and Yes (a) The Company's Corporate Governance Pack contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company), with at least three members, all of whom must be independent Directors, and which must be chaired by an independent Director who is not the Chair of the Board.
+Yes (a) The Company has adopted an anti-bribery and corruption policy that forms part of the Corporate Governance Pack that is available on the website of the Company. (b) Breaches of the anti-bribery and corruption policy are to be reported to the Company secretary who shall be responsible for reporting the breach directly to the Board.
+Principle 4: Safeguard the integrity of Corporate Reports Recommendation 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, Yes (a) The Company's Corporate Governance Pack contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company), with at least three members, all of whom must be independent Directors, and which must be chaired by an independent Director who is not the Chair of the Board. (b) The Company did not have an Audit and Risk Committee for the past financial year as the Board did not consider the Company would benefit from its establishment.
+In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily